hyperburn777/AIProjects/README.md

 - Agent Implementation: Utilized alpha-beta pruning with minimax for optimal decision-making
 - Input/Output: Reads board states from input.txt and outputs moves to output.txt (e.g., 2,3 or PASS)

-For implementation details and constraints, refer to the assignment PDF.
+For implementation details and constraints, refer to the assignment PDF in `2-AIGo`.

 Test out this agent at https://hyperburn777.github.io/go.html